-Claim: Video shows a woman being hit by a car after she flees her home from a prank intruder.
+Video shows a woman being hit by a car after fleeing her home from a prank intruder.
+See Example(s)

 However, this video is a bit of creative fiction which features a deliberately crafted scenario performed by actors and enhanced through the use of special effects.
 “Rachel,” the putative victim in this clip, was portrayed by actress Cindy Vela, and the longer version of this video also features actress Mircea Monroe as “Sheri,” the roommate who punks her, and actor Corin Nemec as the neighbor who terrifies her by pretending to be a home intruder.